CDEM Training Courses

 Information about training and courses offered by the National Emergency Management Agency and other providers.

 The Agency delivers regular interactive workshops for the CDEM sector to assist them to enhance their skills and share information, experiences, ideas and good practice.

 The workshops are designed in line with the CDEM Competency Framework and role maps.
-Attending a MCDEM workshop is one part of a CDEM professional’s learning and development to perform their role.
+Attending an Agency workshop is one part of a CDEM professional’s learning and development to perform their role.